sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 # Protractor: AngularJS Integration Tests

-> Objective: Be able to design and deploy robust E2E/integration/UI tests for an AngularJS project using the Protractor framework
+> Objective: Be able to design and deploy robust integration tests for an AngularJS project using the Protractor framework

-## Review - Unit Tests and Integration Tests
+## Review - Unit Tests and Integration Tests - 20 min
 #### What is Integration testing?

 To test only one model method or controller method or module method while ignoring, "stubbing" or "mocking" the rest of your application is called "unit testing."